Neuropathic pain: Glia

-During neuropathic pain, glia become "activated" leading to the release of proteins that modulate neural activity.
+During neuropathic pain, the glia become "activated," leading to the release of proteins that modulate neural activity.
 The activation of glia remains an area of intense interest for researchers.
-Microglia, the brain and spinal cord resident immune cells, respond to extrinsic cues.
-The source of these cues may include neurons secreting chemokines such as CCL21 and surface immobilized chemokines such as CX3CL1.
-Other glia such as astrocytes and oligodendrocytes may also release these extrinsic cues for microglia and microglia themselves may produce proteins that amplify the response.
+Microglia, the immune cells that reside in the brain and spinal cord, respond to external signals.
+The source of these cues may include neurons secreting chemokines such as CCL21 and surface-immobilized chemokines such as CX3CL1.
+Other glia, such as astrocytes and oligodendrocytes, may also release these extrinsic cues for microglia, and microglia themselves may produce proteins that amplify the response.
 The effect of microglia on neurons that leads to the neurons being sensitized is controversial.
-Brain derived neurotrophic factor, prostaglandins, TNF and IL-1β may be produced by microglia and cause changes in neurons that lead to hyperexcitability.
+Brain-derived neurotrophic factors, prostaglandins, TNF, and IL-1β may be produced by microglia, leading to changes in neurons that result in hyperexcitability.

 Central sensitization

 Central sensitization is a potential component of neuropathic pain.
-It refers to a change in synaptic plasticity, efficacy, and intrinsic disinhibition that leads to an uncoupling of noxious inputs.
-In the sensitized neuron, outputs are no longer coupled to the intensity or duration and many inputs may be combined.
+It refers to a change in synaptic plasticity, efficacy, and intrinsic disinhibition, resulting in the uncoupling of noxious inputs.
+In the sensitized neuron, outputs are no longer coupled to the intensity or duration, and many inputs may be combined.

 Circuit Potentiation

-During high frequency stimulation synapses conveying nociceptive information may become hyper efficient in a process that is similar although not identical to long-term potentiation.
+During high-frequency stimulation, synapses conveying nociceptive information may become hyper-efficient in a process similar but not identical to long-term potentiation.
 Molecules such as substance P may be involved in potentiation via neurokinin receptors.
-NMDA activation also triggers a change in the post synapse, it activates receptor kinases that increase receptor trafficking and post-translationally modify receptors causing changes in their excitability.
+NMDA activation also triggers a change in the post-synapse; it activates receptor kinases that increase receptor trafficking and post-translationally modify receptors, causing changes in their excitability.

 Cellular

 The phenomena described above are dependent on changes at the cellular and molecular levels.
-Altered expression of ion channels, changes in neurotransmitters and their receptors, as well as altered gene expression in response to neural input, are at play.
+Altered expression of ion channels, changes in neurotransmitters and their receptors, and altered gene expression in response to neural input are at play.
 Neuropathic pain is associated with changes in sodium and calcium channel subunit expression resulting in functional changes.
-In chronic nerve injury, there is redistribution and alteration of subunit compositions of sodium and calcium channels resulting in spontaneous firing at ectopic sites along the sensory pathway.
+In chronic nerve injury, there is redistribution and alteration of subunit compositions of sodium and calcium channels, resulting in spontaneous firing at ectopic sites along the sensory pathway.